 The Amiens, Thulimbah and Applethorpe district is north and west of Stanthorpe.
 During the 1920s-30s it had as many as 12 villages or localities, six of them with primary schools.
-All of the primary schools continued in 2009.
+All of the primary schools continued.

 A defining feature of the district was a branch line from the Warwick to Stanthorpe railway.
 It ran from Cottonvale in a quarter-circle, 20 km long, west then south.
 The stopping places on the line were Fleurbaix, Pozieres, Bullecourt, Passchendaele, Bapaume, Messines and Amiens, all names of notable French and Belgian battle places during World War I. These places were mostly settled by returned-soldier orchardists.

 Today, the district has six census areas: Thulimbah in the north and (travelling clockwise), The Summit, Applethorpe, Broadwater, Amiens and Pozieres.
-Their total population is about 2800 (2006).
+Their total population is 2374 (2011 census).

 Thulimbah area: includes the villages of Cottonvale and Thulimbah, on or near the New England Highway, 15 km and 11 km respectively north of Stanthorpe.
 Named after an early farmer, E. Cotton, Cottonvale was the start of the spur line to Amiens.
 In 1949 the post office directory recorded 60 orchardists, a store, a school of arts and a branch of the Queensland Fruit-Growers Society at Cottonvale.
 It has a general store, and had a primary school 1958-2004.
 Thulimbah, perhaps named after an Aboriginal expression describing a place of water, was a railway station (1883) on the line to Stanthorpe.
 Its school opened in 1914.
 The post office directory in 1949 recorded nearly 60 orchardists, a sawmill, a store, a blacksmith, a butcher and a baker.
 There is a camping ground at Thulimbah.